Bochner Laplacian and Bergman kernel expansion of semi-positive line bundles on a Riemann surface: Bochner Laplacian on tensor powers

-in terms of the the model Bochner Laplacian on the tangent space $TY$ \prettyref{eq:model Bochner Laplacian}.
-We note that these operators \prettyref{eq: operators in Bochner expansion} are the same as those appearing in \prettyref{eq: coeff.
+in terms of the model Bochner Laplacian on the tangent space $TY$ \prettyref{eq:model Bochner Laplacian}.
+We shall see below that these operators \prettyref{eq:operators in Bochner expansion} are the same as those appearing in \prettyref{eq: coeff.
 Bochner exp.}.